SwarmMind/SwarmMind-Client/README.md

     * libboost_system_ ... .a

 Note: on Windows, the folder structure should look the same but all files ending with .a should end with .lib

+### Building glm
+Just download and unzip Version 0.9.9.0 of [glm](https://glm.g-truc.net/0.9.9/index.html).
+Run Cmake in the folder you unzipped glm to, make sure to set GLM_INSTALL_ENABLE to true.

 ### Adding the libraries and building the SwarmMind-Client
 1. Download the repository (either by pulling from the repository or downloading the zip file).